 - Take biotin: If you’re taking a vitamin B supplement, you may already be getting enough biotin.
 If not, consider it, as it is essential for hair loss.
 Some people report stronger, thicker hair when taking biotin.

-- Combine fish oil with blackcurrant seed oil: In a 2015 study, researchers gave healthy women a supplement containing fish oil (460 mg), blackcurrant seed oil (460 mg), vitamin E (5 mg), vitamin C (30 mg), and lycopene (1 mg) for six months.
+- Combine fish oil with blackcurrant seed oil: In a 2015 study, researchers gave healthy women a supplement containing fish oil (460 mg), blackcurrant seed oil (460 mg), vitamin E (5 mg), vitamin C (30 mg) and lycopene (1 mg) for 6 months.
 They gave another group a placebo.
 They tested hair density at the start and end of the study.
-Results showed that those taking the supplement experienced improvements in hair density (hair became thicker) and 90 percent of women reported an overall decrease in hair loss.
+Results showed that those taking the supplement experienced improvements in hair density — hair became thicker — and 90 percent of women reported an overall decrease in hair loss.

 - Drink more green tea.
-According to some studies, green tea—in addition to all its other health benefits—has the ability to reduce the amount of DHT in the body.
+According to some studies, green tea — in addition to all its other health benefits — can reduce the amount of DHT in the body.
 A 2005 animal study found that 33 percent of subjects who consumed green tea had significant hair regrowth after six months.

 “Hair Transplant Challenge Survey: Results Summary,” International Society of Hair Restoration Surgery, April 2009, file:///Users/Colleen/Downloads/SummaryReport_ISHRS-HTChallenge%209.21.10.pdf.

-Ercan Arca, et al., “The Evaluation of Efficacy and Safety of Topical Saw Palmetto and Trichogen Veg Complex for the Treatment of Androgenetic Alopecia in Men,” Turkish Journal of Dermatology, 8: 210-215, https://www.researchgate.net/publication/272396329_The_Evaluation_of_Efficacy_and_Safety_of_Topical_Saw_Palmetto_and_Trichogen_Veg_Complex_for_the_Treatment_of_Androgenetic_Alopecia_in_Men.
+Ercan Arca, et al., “The Evaluation of Efficacy and Safety of Topical Saw Palmetto and Trichogen Veg Complex for the Treatment of Androgenetic Alopecia in Men,” Turkish Journal of Dermatology, 8: 210-215.
+Retrieved from https://www.researchgate.net/publication/272396329_The_Evaluation_of_Efficacy_and_Safety_of_Topical_Saw_Palmetto_and_Trichogen_Veg_Complex_for_the_Treatment_of_Androgenetic_Alopecia_in_Men.

-Ablon Glynis, “A 3-Month, Randomized, Double-Blind, Placebo-Controlled Study Evaluating the Ability of an Extra-Strength Marine Protein Supplement to Promote Hair Growth and Decrease Shedding in Women with Self-Perceived Thinning Hair,” Dermatol Res Pract., 2015; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4389977/.
+Ablon Glynis, “A 3-Month, Randomized, Double-Blind, Placebo-Controlled Study Evaluating the Ability of an Extra-Strength Marine Protein Supplement to Promote Hair Growth and Decrease Shedding in Women with Self-Perceived Thinning Hair,” Dermatol Res Pract., 2015.
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4389977/.

-Ki Moon Park, et al., “Extract of Allium tuberosum Rottler ex Spreng Promoted the Hair Growth through Regulating the Expression of IGF-1,” Evidence-Based Complementary and Alternative Medicine, 2015; https://www.hindawi.com/journals/ecam/2015/413538/.
+Ki Moon Park, et al., “Extract of Allium tuberosum Rottler ex Spreng Promoted the Hair Growth through Regulating the Expression of IGF-1,” Evidence-Based Complementary and Alternative Medicine, 2015.
+Retrieved from https://www.hindawi.com/journals/ecam/2015/413538/.

-Taro Koyama, et al., “Standardized Scalp Massage Results in Increased Hair Thickness by Inducing Stretching Forces to Dermal Papilla Cells in the Subcutaneous Tissue,” Eplasty, 2016; 16:e8, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4740347/.
+Taro Koyama, et al., “Standardized Scalp Massage Results in Increased Hair Thickness by Inducing Stretching Forces to Dermal Papilla Cells in the Subcutaneous Tissue,” Eplasty, 2016; 16:e8.
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4740347/.